jbuceta/TiFoSi/README.md

 Output Visualization

-The python (3.x) script makePlot.py generates movies of the data files generated during a simulation.
+The python (3.x) script makePlot.py generates images to visualize the data files generated during a simulation (protein concentration and cell types).
 Alternative visualization tools can be found in the webpage of the project http://tifosi.thesimbiosys.com

 makePlot.py requires matplotlib: